Longitudinal fissure: Function

 Essentially, the fissure's purpose is to separate the brain into two hemispheres, left and right.
 Through case studies of brain damage or stroke to either side of each hemisphere, there is evidence that the left side of the brain controls the right side of the body, and the right side controlling the left side of the body.
 Stroke patients have been found to unilateral impairment following damage to either the left or right hemisphere, this effecting the opposite side of the body.
 Separating each hemisphere allows for specialization of storage, procedural and cognitive function.
 Through "split-brain experiments", the left hemisphere is shown to specialize in mathematics, language and general logistics.
 The right hemisphere is further specialized, generally, in music, art, facial recognition and in most spatial events.

-The longitudinal fissure also pays a role in the optic nerve tract.
+The longitudinal fissure also plays a role in the optic nerve tract.
 This is shown in (figure 4.) with the optic chiasm, which takes the nerve from the right eye to the left hemisphere and the left eye to the right hemisphere.
 The longitudinal fissure allows for this misdirection and crossover of nerves.
 The crossover seems to be counterintuitive, however it does serve an adaptive purpose.
 This purpose is to give us stereopsis, (depth and three-dimensional vision), as well as a development of binocular vision.
 These two components combined give the ability to have a larger perceived visual field, which coincides with the hypothesis that this is an adaptive function given by the fissures placement and structure.
 Damage to the nerve past the optic chiasm, will cause loss or impairment to the corresponding eye.
 If the right side of the brain is damaged and the nerve is damaged or destroyed, then the left eye will also follow the severity of damage.